BN - Reprocessing Events Using On Demand Event Maintenance

 13. Click the Event Status Update button to select the next Event to be reprocessed.

-14. Note that the POS Event #4 is no longer out of sequence.
+14. Note that the MSC Event #1 is no longer out of sequence.
+You can now reprocess the MSC Event with an Event ID = 2.

-NOTE: It is very important when re-processing ADM Events that you verify that ALL Benefit Plans, effective date, levels of coverage and dependents to be covered under each Benefit Plan at that point in time are reflected accurately in the ADM Event before you Finalize it again particularly if Events were entered with a future effective date, or if Events became out of sequence to avoid current enrollments from being overwritten.
 An example below is an illustration of how an MSC Event can affect the results of an ADM Event.
-The date the Event was prepared dictates what Benefit Program and Options that will be Prepared for the enrollment Event.
+The date the Event was Scheduled and Prepared dictates what Benefit Program and Options that will be Prepared for the enrollment Event.

 || No WRS